Christine Stehno

 Bring your family, friends, neighbors, Life Group, small group, and co-workers to experience this one-of-a-kind serve opportunity!

-We need at least 1,500 volunteers in order to reach our goal and make the event a success!
+We need at least 1,500 volunteers in order to reach our goal of packing 300,000 meals and make the event a success!
 Sign up to serve for a shift at our Bee Cave or Southwest campus.

 Join us for the 9am Saturday shift at our Bee Cave Campus for a sensory-friendly packing experience.
 All abilities are welcome to join us for a session with quiet music, slower pace, and accommodations to meet all abilities.